Holden (automobile): HR

 The HR was a mild but much more successful refinement over the HD, with shortened front guards, grille mounted indicators, giving the illusion of quad-headlights, giving a much more luxury design over its predecessor.
-Also alongside the HR came the famous 186 cubic-inch variant of the red motor.
+Also alongside the HR came the 186 cubic-inch variant of the red motor.
 Along with the first mass produced sport oriented Holden engine, the 186X2 available as part of the X2 option on Holden Special and Holden Premier models.